micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - data synchronization: LET-semantics or rclcpp Executor semantics

 As stated before, this Executor is based on the RCL library and is written in C to nativly support microcontroller applications written in C. These features are now described in more detail.

+The rclc-Executor supports all event types like the ROS 2 rclc executor, which are:
+- subscription
+- timer
+- service
+- client
+- guard condition

 #### Sequential execution